hm-web-dev/hm-web-dev.github.io/units/05/check-ins.markdown

 ---
 layout: home
 title: "Final Project Check Ins"
-nexttitle: ""
+nexttitle: "Presentations"
-nexturl: units/05/
+nexturl: units/05/presentation
 prevurl: units/05/project-reproposals
-prevtitle: "4.5 Client Server"
+prevtitle: "5.1 Project Proposals"
 ---

 Each team should submit a document that contains the following information.
 Your responses should be brief (1-2 paragraphs max).
 You may use bullet points.